annaeliana7/readme-anna-template/README.md

 - Open the command prompt in the created directory.

-- On the terminal run this command git clone `https://github.com/annaeliana7/Code-Review-ToDo-List.git`
+- On the terminal run this command git clone `https://github.com/annaeliana7/ADD LINK.git`

-- Go to the repository folder using command prompt cd `ToDo List`
+- Go to the repository folder using command prompt cd `NAME OF PROJECT`

 - Install the dev dependencies for linters run npm install.